yorennz/BSQ/README.md

 # Epitech-BSQ
 Algorithm that finds the biggest square on a map given.
-I realized this program as part of a school project at Epitech.
+I realized this program as part of a school project at Epitech Technology.

 ## How to test it?🤔
 - After downloading the repository from Github, simply go in from your